 LEARN TO RIDE THE BUS AT FIRST RIDERS

-As the parent or guardian of a new school bus or ETS rider, we’d like to invite you and your child(ren) to attend the 13th annual First Riders!
+As the parent or guardian of a new school bus or Edmonton Transit Service (ETS) rider, we’d like to invite you and your child(ren) to attend the 14th annual First Riders!

-First Riders allows you and your child to become familiar with the bus riding experience in advance of the new school year through a unique, hands-on event.
+First Riders allows you and your child to become familiar with the bus riding experience through a unique, hands-on event before the new school year begins.
 You will accompany your child through a series of outdoor stations that will build their confidence and provide important safety information.
 The session will end with a ride on a school or ETS bus.
 The entire session will run approximately 45 minutes.

 Please call the Edmonton Catholic Schools Student Transportation department at 780-441-6078 to secure your spot.
 Registration starts July 2nd and ends August 16th.